 Bay characterization for Nova Scotia shellfish aquaculture

-The Department has identified a number of bays in Nova Scotia where future aquaculture development may be likely.
-Key variables including hydrodynamic characteristics, fisheries, and ecologically sensitive species’ habitat and distribution, as well as aquaculture-specific activities and mitigation options will be described for these bays.
-The results from this project will support departmental regulatory decisions that are consistent with the ecosystem-based approach to managing the shellfish aquaculture industry.
+The department had identified a number of bays in Nova Scotia where future potential aquaculture development might occur.
+Key variables including hydrodynamic characteristics, fisheries and ecologically sensitive species’ habitat and distribution, as well as aquaculture-specific activities and mitigation options were described for these bays.
+The results from this project will help support departmental regulatory decisions that are consistent with the ecosystem-based approach to managing the shellfish aquaculture industry.

 2015 - 2018

-Aquatic Science Biologist, Aquaculture and Coastal Ecosystems, Gulf Fisheries Centre
+Aquatic Science Biologist, Fisheries and Oceans Canada, Aquaculture and Coastal Ecosystems, Gulf Fisheries Centre, Gulf Region

 - Date modified: